 Develop a briefing document for new Council liaisons including the role description and highlighting relevant provisions of GNSO Procedures on the role and responsibilities of the liaison.

-Build into PDP timeline milestones at which the WG leadership team should consider how to best utilize the Council liaison.
+Develop supporting documentation that describes when, how (including frequency) the liaison should engage in the PDP process.
+This may include highlighting the level of engagement for particular milestones in the PDP timeline.
 Support staff to include liaison in scheduling PDP WG leadership team meetings.

 Improvement #5 – Proposed Implementation Steps